10 fun things to do outdoors in Brighton this spring

 You’ll find a range of different performances taking place, from Shakespeare plays and modern dramas, to cabaret and comedy shows.

 Brighton has an endless array of cafes, restaurants, bars and pubs — many of which have great outdoor areas for dining outdoors in the spring and summer.

 Some exciting newly opened venues include:

-Shelter Hall - Brighton’s first seafront food market, set to official open at the end of April 2021, features 7 kitchens led by some of the best local chefs all under one roof.
+Shelter Hall - Brighton’s first seafront food market, which opened in 2021, features 7 kitchens led by some of the best local chefs all under one roof.
 Located in between Brighton Palace Pier and the i360, this new venue offers something to suit everyone.

 Bison Beach Bar - located towards Brighton Marina, at the Eastern end of the seafront promenade, Bison Beach Bar offers a coffee shop, bar and BBQ food.
 With cosy fire pits and comfy traditional ‘deck chairs’ to sit in, it’s a great spot for a sunset

 The BTN BikeShare scheme offers the opportunity to explore Brighton, Hove and beyond on two wheels by borrowing a bike from one of the many pick-up points around the city.
 Simply download the app onto your smartphone and sign up for an account to be able to use the bikes at your leisure.

 We’d recommend cycling East down the coastal pathway towards the villages of Saltdean and Rottingdean for a relaxing route with amazing sea views and some nice cafes and shops to discover on the way.